arrayfire/arrayfire/docs/pages/interop_cuda.md

 3. Create ArrayFire arrays from existing CUDA pointers
 4. Perform operations on ArrayFire arrays
 5. Instruct ArrayFire to finish operations using af::sync()
+6. Obtain pointers to important memory
-6. Continue your CUDA application.
+7. Continue your CUDA application.
+8. Free non-managed memory
-7. Compile and link with the appropriate paths and the `-lafcuda` flags.
+9. Compile and link with the appropriate paths and the `-lafcuda` flags.

 To create the af::array objects, you should use one of the following constructors with `src=afDevice`: